 Policies & Procedures: Graduation Requirements and Degrees

-All students must apply for graduation in the Office of the Registrar, prior to the end of the fourth week of their next to last semester at MSU Law.
+All JD degree candidates must apply for graduation in the Office of the Registrar, prior to the end of the fourth week of their next to last semester at MSU Law.
 Students must have achieved each of the following standards:

 - 88 semester hours of credit.